Sebastianhju/Runeterra-5e/2.0/Rares.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Spear of Shojin.png" Align=right width=8% height=8%>

-- 5000 Gold
+- 4500 Gold
 - Spear
 - Attunement

 **Dragonforce**: Once a round when you immobilize or slow a creature, you can recharge a charge on a item or rune with charges.

 **Dragging Thrust**: When you take the attack action you can replace one of your attacks with a dragging thrust.
-Make a melee attack roll targeting an enemy within 15 feet of you, on a hit they take 1d8 additional damage and are pulled 10 feet towards you.
+Make a melee attack roll targeting an enemy within 20 feet of you, on a hit they are pulled 15 feet towards you.

 _You gain +1 to damage and attack rolls using this weapon_